kishor-N/kishor/README.md

 ## Project Overview:

-#### Mr. Hirthick have successfully completed a groundbreaking project over the course of 2 months, focusing on Startup-Company-Machine-Learning with Streamlit .
-This collaborative effort showcases their expertise in  machine learning, and software development.

 ###  If you have any doubt or want to contribute feel free to hit me up on (kishornsofficial@gmail.com)